hstarmans/hexastorm/readme.md

 ```console
 sudo apt install -y libopenjp2-7 libilmbase-dev libopenexr-dev libgstreamer1.0-dev ffmpeg
 ```

+### Camera
+Two camera's have been tried; uEye camera and Arducam Global shutter ov2311.
+Currently, the ov2311 chip is used.

+#### uEye camera
+Disadvantages; the uEye is more expensive, drivers require an account and there is no good Python driver.
+Advantages; the product is more mature.
+On Ueye website select Ueye 2240 monochrome.
+Download and install the driver for linux, arm v7, as this is the raspberry pi platform.
+A python library for the camera is available in the source code.
+#### Arducam
+Install my version of the Python libary [ArducamPython])ttps://github.com/hstarmans/Arducampython).
+The camera does not work with a raspberry pi 4B.

 ### SPI
 In the current board, the SPI1-1 select pin is not routed to the correct pin on the Raspberry.